In this latest blog post, we’re going to cover opening a US bank account as a Canadian.

 There are two major ways you can accomplish opening a US bank account as a Canadian.

-Method 1: Royal Bank or TD Bank
+Method 1: Royal Bank, TD Bank, or CIBC Bank

 First, you can open a US bank account through existing Canadian banks using the cross-border method.
 The two major banks in Canada that you’re going to want to use will either be RBC or TD Bank.